DeepFriedCircuits/ProjectileArcsDocs/docs/GettingStarted.md

 ![Rustwalker Legends](img/throwing_arc.png)
 _Projectile Arcs in_ ***[Rustwalker Legends](https://rustwalkerlegends.com)***

-Projectile Arcs are a relatively quick process, and can be customized to look how you want.
+Implementing Projectile Arcs into your project is a relatively quick process, and can be customized to look how you want.

 ## Creating your first arc
 First, find the node where you'll be creating the arcs from.
 In this situation, I'll be creating an arc on the aim key down _(Right Mouse Button)_.
 From the on pressed node, drag off and search for `CreateArc`.
 This arc will need to be stored for later use, so put that into a new variable.